Nursing Homes Can Access up to $3,000 in Funding to Purchase Air Purifiers

-This round of CMP nursing home funding from CMS can be used to purchase portable air room cleaners that use HEPA filtration and are rated MERV13 or higher.
-CMS recommends that every skilled nursing home facility improve air quality and ventilation with portable True HEPA air purifiers in communal areas.
+This 2022 round of CMP nursing home funding from CMS can be used to purchase portable air room cleaners that use HEPA filter based media rated H13 or H14.
+CMS recommends that every skilled nursing home facility improve air quality and ventilation with portable air purifiers in communal areas.

 Oransi’s mod and mod jr. products fit the criteria for this nursing home funding.
 Here is a larger nursing home facility who uses our air purifiers.
 We are the leader in providing clean air with more than 5,000 sold to nursing homes this year.
 Oransi was also chosen by the Javits Center for their field hospital in the early days of COVID.

 Contact an Oransi expert today to help with filing for government funding and figure out the best solution for your needs!